abiu72418/captcha_test_3/README.md

 - Default to a sample CAPTCHA image if no URL is specified.
 - Supports handling of SVG images in addition to PNG and other formats.
 - Supports audio CAPTCHA formats for enhanced accessibility.
+- User registration and login functionality with a database.

 ## Installation